cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ---
 parent:
-title: Good to Know Dev Terms
+title: Good-to-Know Dev Terms
 order: 0
-description: Review some technical terms helpful when developing in Cosmos
+description: Review some technical terms essential when developing in Cosmos
 ---

-# Good to Know Dev Terms
+# Good-to-Know Dev Terms

-You can find an overview of several technical terms in this section, including an explanation of each and links to further resources - all of which are essential when developing with the Cosmos SDK.
+You can find an overview of several technical terms in this section, including an explanation of each term and links to further resources - all of which are essential when developing with the Cosmos SDK.

 <HighlightBox type="learning">

 In this section, you will take a look at the following terms:

+* LCD
 * RPC
+* Protobuf - Protcol Buffers
 * gRPC, gRPC-web, and gRPC-Gateway
-* LCD
 * Amino
-* Protocol Buffers

-All terms relate to how node interaction is conducted in Cosmos SDK blockchains.
+All these terms relate to how node interaction is conducted in Cosmos SDK blockchains.

 </HighlightBox>